 Whenever presenting low’ish valuations, I always like to remind readers what this number means.
 It’s a discounted average, not a hypothetical best-case.
 Exact calculation steps are documented on our valuation methodology page.

 |Current||Previous Period||$ Change||% Change|

 |Intra-APAC Non-Zero Value||1.62¢||2.35¢||-0.73¢||-31%|

 As mentioned above, the fact that award booking fees are not always provided is particularly annoying.
 Imagine for second that you ask someone what something weighs.
 They simply respond “10”.
 Well, 10 what?
 Pounds, Kilograms, Ounces…without accompanying units the figure is useless.
 It’s the same thing for award space without known fees.

 Between the table above and the chart below, we can see that despite a lack of availability, there are opportunities to score some incredible award seats.
 Our best for the month comes from a first-class ticket between Tokyo(NRT) and Los Angeles(LAS) offered for 120,000 Asia Miles + $150 in cash.
 The lowest-priced cash alternative was $10,600, providing an exceptional redemption value of 8.71¢ per mile.

-Cathay is currently a transfer partner of Amex, Citi and SPG.
+Cathay’s Asia Miles is currently partners with Amex, Citi and Capital One.
 In many ways, Cathay Pacific and Singapore Airlines are direct competitors.
-It would be nice if the former could follow the latter’s lead into the Ultimate Reward family.
-Gripes aside, Cathay’s Asia Miles offer great potential for those who are part of a participating credit card award program, especially if one happens to live in a US gateway served by the carrier.
+It would be nice if the former followed the latter’s lead into the Ultimate Rewards family.